-The Independent Board determined that the base salary increases for each of the Named Executive Officers effective January 1, 2022 were warranted based upon each Named Executive Officer's individual contributions to, among other items:
+The Independent Board determined that the base salary levels for each of the Named Executive Officers effective January 1, 2023 were warranted based upon each Named Executive Officer's individual contributions to, among other items:

-- the Company's operational performance during 2021, including record annual oil, natural gas and average daily oil equivalent production: - the Company's financial performance during 2021; - the significant increase in the Company's stock price during 2021, especially as compared to the spring of 2020; - the Company's continued improvement in operational efficiencies; - 50 Matador Resources Company | 2023 Proxy Statement

-- the Company's continued focus on improvement in its ESG initiatives and disclosure of such initiatives; - the continued growth of the Company's midstream business throughout 2021; and - certain Named Executive Officers' assumption of additional responsibilities following the retirement of Messrs.
-Hairford and Lancaster.
+- the Company's operational performance during 2022, including record annual oil, natural gas and average daily oil equivalent production; - the Company's financial performance during 2022; - the Company's stock price during 2022; - the Company's continued improvement in operational efficiencies; - · the Company's continued focus on improvement in its ESG initiatives and disclosure of such initiatives; and - the continued growth of the Company's midstream business throughout 2022.

-2022 Annual Cash Incentive Compensation
+2023 Annual Cash Incentive Compensation

-The Company's 2022 annual cash incentive compensation was awarded pursuant to the Cash Incentive Plan, which is designed to link executive decision making and performance with the Company's goals, reinforce these goals and ensure the highest level of accountability for the success of the Company as a whole.
+The Company's 2023 annual cash incentive compensation was awarded pursuant to the Cash Incentive Plan, which is designed to link executive decision making and performance with the Company's goals, reinforce these goals and ensure the highest level of accountability for the success of the Company as a whole.
 The Cash Incentive Plan advances Company and shareholder interests by providing an additional means to (i) sustain and enhance the culture of personal commitment on the part of executives, select managers and key employees in the continued growth, development and financial success of the Company and (ii) encourage them to remain with, and devote their best efforts to, the Company.
 The Cash Incentive Plan provides for the granting of incentive compensation awards that may be paid to a participant upon satisfaction of specified performance goals for a particular performance period.
-In addition, the Cash Incentive Plan provides that the Compensation Committee and Independent Board may make adjustments for individual executive officers for exceptional performance and attainment of certain enumerated strategic goals (the "Discretionary Adjustment").
+In addition, the Cash Incentive Plan provides that the Compensation Committee and Independent Board may make adjustments for individual executive officers for exceptional performance and attainment of certain enumerated strategic goals (the "Strategic Objectives Adjustment").